5 Year-End Deadlines for Retirees in 2025

 Profit and prosper with the best of expert advice - straight to your e-mail.

 A Roth conversion transfers funds from a traditional IRA or 401(k) to a Roth account, with the converted amount subject to income tax.
-Savers and retirees can use this strategy to reduce their exposure to the income related monthly adjustment amount (IRMAA) and benefit from tax-free withdrawals in retirement.
-These surcharges apply to enrollees in Original Medicare and Medicare Advantage plans.
+Savers and retirees can use this strategy to mitigate their exposure to the income-related monthly adjustment amount (IRMAA) and benefit from tax-free withdrawals in retirement.
+These surcharges apply to enrollees in original Medicare and Medicare Advantage plans.

 So if you did a Roth conversion at age 63, that would be included in the IRMAA income calculation at age 65 when you are eligible to enroll in Medicare.
 By doing a Roth conversion at or after 63 and taking the IRMAA hit in the short term, you could put yourself in a position where you avoid IRMAA for the rest of your life.

-If taxes are a concern, you can do a partial conversion.
+If taxes or liquidity are concerns, you can do a partial conversion.
 You can convert a portion of your assets over two years or more, thereby spreading out your tax payments.
 You don't have to convert the entire account at once.

 2. Charitable contributions.
 Deadline: December 31